quizcore/FinalPresentation/README.md

 * [x] Handle non-numeric value for Student ID
 * [x] Close feedback alert by default on Contact page
 * [x] Add syntax highlighting to code blocks
+* [ ] Use prepared statement instead to prevent SQL injection
 * [ ] Prevent users to reaccess the quiz page after they have completed

 ## Admin